• Home

 Heatwave

-If you love yourself a bit of a spicy kick, this infusion is sure to become a favourite.
+If you love yourself a bit of a spice, this infusion is sure to become a favourite.
 For this, peel a mango and cut it into chunks.
 Sprinkle some chilli flakes over the mango (just as much heat as you’d like).
 Pour some Gordon’s London Dry Gin over the mango-chilli and let it rest for at least four days.
 This infusion makes for a fabulous addition to tropical-flavoured cocktails.

 Lavender Lemonade